 The film is based on Horns (2010), a novel by Joe Hill.
 Joe Hill is better known by his birth name Joseph Hillstrom King and is the son of Stephen King.
 He began publishing horror fiction in 1997, taking the name Joe Hill seeking to avoid comparisons to his father and wanting to establish his own name.
 Recognition duly came with his work winning the Bram Stoker Awards, World Fantasy Awards and British Fantasy Awards.
 Hill was eventually outed as King’s son in an article in Variety in 2007.
 He has published three novels to date with Heart-Shaped Box (2007), Horns, NOS4A2 (2013) and The Fireman (2016), which have achieved some best-selling status.
-Subsequent to this, Hill’s works were adapted into the tv series NOS4A2 (2019-20), the film In the Tall Grass (2019) and the tv series Locke & Key (2020- ).
+Subsequent to this, Hill’s works were adapted into the films In the Tall Grass (2019) and The Black Phone (2021) and the tv series’ NOS4A2 (2019-20) and Locke & Key (2020-2).
 (Incidentally, Joe plays the young kid who has his comic-books thrown away in the wraparound segments of the King scripted Creepshow (1982) and its sequel).

 I will confess upfront that I haven’t read Joe Hill’s book.
 However, the premise of the man who starts growing horns is one that has been conducted before.
 There was Gormenghast creator Mervyn Peake’s novel Mr Pye (1953) about a man who suddenly spouts angels’ wings – in an effort to get rid of them, he deliberately sets out to do bad, only to then find himself developing horns.
 This was filmed as the little-seen tv mini-series Mr Pye (1986) starring Derek Jacobi.
 There was also animator Bill Plympton’s rather funny Idiots and Angels (2008) about a man who develops a set of angel wings.
 You could also maybe draw some analogies between Horns and Stephen King’s Needful Things (1991), filmed as Needful Things (1993), wherein a stranger who may be The Devil stirs up a small town by exposing their guilty secrets.